Important notice:

 Allow the required domains for JCMA

-For the migration to work, make sure your network firewall allows connections from your Jira Server to the domains used by the JCMA (refer to the "For JCMA plugin host communication" list).
+Make sure your network firewall allows connections from your Jira Server to the domains used by the JCMA (check the "For JCMA plugin host communication" list)before migration.

 In Jira Server

-Upgrade Zephyr Scale Server to the latest available version.
-You can find the latest version here: Release Notes
+1. Upgrade Zephyr Scale Server to the latest version here: Release Notes

-Note: If you are using Jira version 8.14, the migration assistant is automatically installed in your server instance.
+Note: If you use Jira version 8.14, the migration assistant automatically installs on your server instance.

 To install the plugin manually:

-Alternatively, you can install it from the Atlassian Marketplace.
+You can also install the plugin from the Atlassian Marketplace.

-Select all dependent projects to be migrated in the same migration plan.
-The table below explains the three types of dependencies that projects may have.
+5. Select all dependent projects that you want to migrate in the same migration plan.
+The table below explains the three types of dependencies that projects can have:

 Test Cases’ scripts can call/refer to Test Cases from other projects.